Jameel Jaffer

-Jameel Jaffer is a human rights and civil liberties attorney and the inaugural director of the Knight First Amendment Institute at Columbia University, which was created to defend the freedoms of speech and the press in the digital age.
+Jameel Jaffer is a Canadian human rights and civil liberties attorney and the inaugural director of the Knight First Amendment Institute at Columbia University, which was created to defend the freedoms of speech and the press in the digital age.
 The Institute engages in "strategic litigation, research, and public education."
 Among the Knight Institute's first lawsuits was a successful constitutional challenge to President Trump's practice of blocking critics from his Twitter account.

 Jaffer was previously a Deputy Legal Director at the American Civil Liberties Union.
 In that role, he was particularly notable for the role he played in litigating Freedom of Information Act requests that led to the release of documents concerning the torture of prisoners held at the Guantanamo Bay detention camp and in CIA black sites.
 Among the documents released were interrogation directives signed by Secretary of Defense Donald Rumsfeld; emails written by FBI agents who witnessed the torture of prisoners; autopsy reports relating to prisoners who were killed in U.S. custody; and legal memos in which the Office of Legal Counsel stated that so-called "enhanced interrogation techniques" involving mental and physical torment and coercion that were widely regarded as torture might be legally permissible under an expansive interpretation of presidential authority.
 The New York Times billed the lawsuit "one of the most successful in the history of public disclosure."

-Personal life and Education
+Early life and education

-Jaffer's family originates from Tanzania; his father's side is from Zanzibar while his mother's side is from Dar es Salaam.
+Jaffer's family is of Indo-Tanzanian descent; his father's side is from Zanzibar while his mother's side is from Dar es Salaam.
 His family follow the Isma'ilism sect of Islam, although Jaffer does not describe himself as religious.

 Jaffer grew up in Canada and is a graduate of Upper Canada College, a private school in Toronto.
 Jaffer received his bachelor's degree from Williams College in 1994, his master's degree from the University of Cambridge in 1996, and his Juris Doctor degree from Harvard Law School in 1999, where he was an editor of the Harvard Law Review.
-After graduating from Harvard, Jaffer served as a law clerk to the Rt.
-Hon.
-Beverley McLachlin, the then-Chief Justice of Canada.
+After graduating from Harvard, Jaffer served as a law clerk to Beverley McLachlin, the then-Chief Justice of Canada.